RxSwiftCommunity/RxSwiftExt/Readme.md

 #### mapAt

-Replace every element with its value at the given key path.
+Transform every element to the value at the provided key path.

 ```swift
 struct Person {